daslearning-org/text-to-speech-offline/kivy/README.md

-# DlTTS - Offline Text to Speech
+# DlTTS - Offline Text to Speech - Android
 An offline Text to Speech app which can generate voices on many languages using android native TTS feature.
 It is really lightweight and simple application which is completely Private and Privacy focused.

 🚀 Features